ldutoit/QC_Zoo_Workshop/QualityControlforGenomicData.md

 ```bash
 module load FastQC
 ```
-Before running the software we''ll create a qc folder to store cleanly our quality control files.
+Before running the software we''ll create a `qc` folder to store cleanly our quality control files next to our raw_data folder.

 ```bash
 cd ../